 Yahweh caught sight of Moses, brandishing his stick.
 It did not turn into a serpent, but even so it was threatening.
 Yahweh backed away, but others were there to prevent his escape.

 These people are crazy, he realized.
 How have I not noticed this before?

 After that Yahweh was taken away into parkland to be tested by Satan.
 Mother Mary, not trusting him, also came along to keep an eye on proceedings.

 Satan pointed to a creek within viewing distance of where they stood, and to a housing estate on the other side.
 “If you let me be leader,” he said, “I will buy you those houses.”

 Now Satan was a wealthy man, and Yahweh knew that he could afford it, as the houses in this area were not overly pricey compared to city real estate.
 Yahweh also saw that the houses were quite stately, and that with his own meager savings and lack of regular income they would be beyond his own financial means.

-Recognizing the opportunity for what it was, he reached into a shirt pocket for his leadership button and was about to hand it over to his wealthy companion when Mary intervened, pulling him aside by his color.
+Recognizing the opportunity for what it was, he reached into a shirt pocket for his leadership button and was about to hand it over to his wealthy companion when Mary intervened, pulling him aside by his collar.

 “Honestly!” she said.
 “Have some pride.”

 Satan left them then, and went to help with the construction of a cross.